Mitchell-Faas/BSPy/README.rst

 BSPy
 ====

-This project is attempts to make the Bulk-Synchronous parallel (BSP) model available in Python.
+This project attempts to make the Bulk-Synchronous parallel (BSP) model available in Python.
 This model, first described by Leslie G. Valiant[1] is designed to be an efficient model for parallel computation while also promising to keep complexity analysis relatively simple.